Steps to Effective Project Cost Management

 Taking stock

-Once the project is complete, draw up a balance sheet.
-This involves not only noting the differences between forecast and actual, but also studying profitability.
+Once the project is complete, take stock.
+This consists of identifying the discrepancies between the forecast and the actual results, but also of studying profitability.

-Project cost management must enable productivity to be analyzed in order to determine the success of the project.
+Project cost management should allow productivity to be analyzed to determine the success of the project.

-The aim is to obtain a result close to those estimated at the start of the project: neither higher nor lower.
-An overestimate could jeopardize other company projects.
-On the other hand, an underestimate is a sign of incompetent estimating and can lead to a loss of credibility.
+The objective is to obtain a result close to those estimated at the beginning of the project: neither higher nor lower.
+Indeed, exceeding the limit could jeopardize other projects of the company.
+On the other hand, underestimation demonstrates incompetence in estimation and can lead to a loss of credibility.

-Last but not least, the assessment also provides the basis for future projects.
-A clear overview, with feedback and concrete proposals for optimization, is an important tool for preparing subsequent projects.
+Finally, the balance sheet also helps to establish the basis for future projects.
+A clear inventory, with feedback and concrete optimization proposals, is a considerable tool for the preparation of subsequent projects.